iLampard/dinov2-finetune/README.md

 ## About This Project

-This repository is an extension and adaptation of the work.
-It builds upon the original implementation to showcase finetuning DINOv2 on a broader range of downstream tasks, with a focus on datasets from the Visual Task Adaptation Benchmark (VTAB).
+This repository builds upon the original implementation to showcase finetuning DINOv2 on a broader range of downstream tasks, with a focus on datasets from the Visual Task Adaptation Benchmark (VTAB).

 ## Getting Started